-If you decide to stroll around Victoria Park return to the towpath, turn left and pass the notices on the railings (1) and then the old lock keeper's cottage and outbuildings.
+If you decide to stroll around Victoria Park return to the towpath, turn left (1) and pass the old lock keeper's cottage and outbuildings.
 There were stables here originally and, to enable water to be returned from the lower pound to the upper one, a pump, driven by a steam engine, was installed.
 After descending to a lower level (2) and running under Old Ford Road bridge, the towpath begins to rise again for it must cross the entrance to the Hertford Union Canal.
 This was constructed as a link to the River Lee Navigation.
 It was also known as Duckett's Canal (or, locally, Duckett’s Cut) after Sir George Duckett, who was responsible for building it.

 Should you decide to explore Duckett’s Cut at later date just continue over the bridge which spans the entrance.
 From here right down to Limehouse you will find yourself with plenty of open space to your left, which is the result of the adoption, over the past half century or so, of the principles of a visionary 'green space' plan produced in the Second World War, which was greatly influenced by Sir Patrick Abercrombie.
 During the war a considerable amount of open space, much of it in the East End, resulted from bombing attacks.
 This created opportunity as well as devastation.